 Sample data visualization from the UNCOVER Challenge

-The UNCOVER Challenge doesn’t have an end date.
+As of now, the UNCOVER Challenge has no end date.
 We will continue to provide data and encourage critical examination of every relevant piece of information as long as it can make a difference.
 In order to do this, we need to find more data, and those who have data will have to continue to make it available.
 It is our hope – and our goal – to work together not only to discover actionable intelligence ourselves, but to help others do so.

 Roche is a global pioneer in pharmaceuticals and diagnostics focused on advancing science to improve people's lives.
 The combined strengths of pharmaceuticals and diagnostics under one roof, combined with a focus on innovation, have made Roche the leader in personalized healthcare - a strategy that aims to provide patients with timely access to their best possible healthcare solution.